Entrepreneurship Competition - Terms & Conditions

 d.
 By submitting an entry, entrants confirm that:

-• the entry is an original entry and has not been copied wholly or substantially from any other source;
+the entry is an original entry and has not been copied wholly or substantially from any other source;

-• the entrant is the owner of all rights in the entry; and
+the entrant is the owner of all rights in the entry; and

-• your entry does not infringe the rights of any third-party.
+the entry does not infringe the rights of any third-party.

 e.
-Where applicable, to the extent that the entry includes a third-party image, the entrant confirm that any rights arising in such image have been waived for that use.
+Where applicable, to the extent that the entry includes a third-party image, the entrant confirms that any rights arising in such image have been waived for that use.
 If an image is of a person under 18, parental or guardian consent must be provided.

 g.
 By submitting an entry to the Competition, the entrant acknowledges that UNiDAYS is an independent innovator in its field.
 The entrant agrees that UNiDAYS may develop ideas, products, or marketing campaigns that are similar or identical to the entry, and that such independent development shall not constitute an infringement of the entrant's intellectual property rights.